 After giving birth, a new mother goes through tremendous changes physically, emotionally, and hormonally.
-She changes more during the first 72 hours postpartum than she does during her entire pregnancy!
+She changes more during the first 72 hours after she gives birth than she does during her entire pregnancy!
 Her body is no longer dominated by progesterone and estrogen.
 Now, she is under the influence of lactogen and prolactin, two wonderful feel-good hormones that make it possible for her to nurse her newborn.

 Along with the hormonal changes come life changes.
 She is now responsible for this new person that needs her undivided attention 24/7.
 Plus, her body is sore from pushing a baby out, and she used muscles she didn’t even know she had!

 As you can imagine, this new mama needs lots of nurturing and support during such an immense transition.

 - She needs healing herbal baths to get her back on her feet again.

 - She needs nourishing meals prepared by friends and family.